LAW STUDENT INTERNSHIP PROGRAM

-If you wish to apply for an internship, please contact Jane Jacobs, Internship Coordinator at (717) 771-9209 and an application and pre-interview questionnaire will be forwarded to you.
-All applications are due no later than May 15, 2015.
-Interviews for perspective candidates will be scheduled upon receipt of applications.
+If you wish to apply for an internship, please contact James Zamkotowicz, Internship Coordinator at (717) 771-9600 ext.
+3081 and an application and pre-interview questionnaire will be forwarded to you.
+All applications are due no later than May 15 annually.
+Interviews for prospective candidates will be scheduled upon receipt of applications.
 Selected candidates will be notified of acceptance.
-Please forward all applications to Jane Jacobs, York County District Attorney's Office, York County Judicial Center, 45 N. George Street, York, PA 17401 or email to email@example.com.
+Please forward all applications to James Zamkotowicz, York County District Attorney’s Office, York County Judicial Center, 45 N. George Street, York, PA 17401 or email to email@example.com.

 COLLEGE STUDENT INTERNSHIP PROGRAM